 “The difficulty was establishing close contact between the battery’s three layers: the anode, consisting of solid metallic sodium; the cathode, a mixed sodium chromium oxide; and the electrolyte, the closo-borane,” states Léo Duchêne, a researcher at Empa’s Materials for Energy Conversion Laboratory and a PhD student in the Department of Physical Chemistry at UNIGE’s Faculty of Science.
 The researchers dissolved part of the battery electrolyte in a solvent before adding the sodium chromium oxide powder.
 Once the solvent had evaporated, they stacked the cathode powder composite with the electrolyte and anode, compressing the various layers to form the battery.

 Researchers at Empa and UNIGE subsequently tested the battery.
-“The electro-chemical stability of the electrolyte we are using here can withstand three volts, whereas many solid electrolytes previously studied are damaged at the same voltage,” says Arndt Remhof, a researcher at Empa and leader of the project, which is supported by the Swiss National Science Foundation (SNSF) and the Swiss Competence Centre for Energy Research on Heat and Electricity Storage (SCCER-HaE).
+“The electro-chemical stability of the electrolyte we are using here can withstand three volts, whereas many solid electrolytes previously studied are damaged at the same voltage,” says Arndt Remhof, a researcher at Empa and leader of the project, which is supported by the Swiss National Science Foundation (SNSF) and the Swiss Competence Center for Energy Research on Heat and Electricity Storage (SCCER-HaE).
 The scientists also tested the battery over 250 charge and discharge cycles, after which 85% of the energy capacity was still functional.
 “But it needs 1,200 cycles before the battery can be put on the market”, say the researchers.
 “In addition, we still have to test the battery at room temperature so we can confirm whether or not dendrites form, while increasing the voltage even more.
 Our experiments are still ongoing.”

 Publication: Léo Duchêne, et al., “A stable 3 V all-solid-state sodium-ion battery based on a closo-borate electrolyte,” Energy & Environmental Science, 2017; DOI: 10.1039/C7EE02420G